 It’s all in the name: Juice for Studying.
 Except for the fact that Study Juice isn’t literal juice — nor is it exclusive to students.
 Its emphasis on clean, dopaminergic energy and anti-stress adaptogens make it a juicy, prime focus enhancer for the caffeine-loving academician.

-With several ingredient brands in its formula, Study Juice ranks as one of the more premium nootropic supplements of 2018.
+With several ingredient brands in its formula, Study Juice ranks as one of the more premium nootropic supplements.
 And what’s more, Brain Forza sells its premium formula at a surprisingly affordable price.

 Again, perfect for the students.